mCRL2org/mCRL2/doc/sphinx/source/developer_manual/cronjobs.rst

 --------
 In essence, the system consists of a collection of Bash scripts that gets executed periodically by the host's cron daemon.
-This collection is structured into one main script and a number of job scipts.
+This collection is structured into one main script and a number of job scripts.

 Main script
 ^^^^^^^^^^^